senzing-garage/knowledge-base/proposals/quickstart-grpc/load-user-data.md

 ## Add records

-5. To add your data to an ephemeral Senzing database, in the following example modify the value of `INPUT_FILENAME` to match the path to your file of JSON lines.
+5. To add data to an ephemeral Senzing database, in the following example modify the value of `INPUT_FILENAME` to match the path of the file of JSON lines.

     1. :pencil2:
-       To identify the file containing your data, copy/**modify**/paste the following into the interactive Python session:
+       To identify the file containing the data, copy/**modify**/paste the following into the interactive Python session:

        1. Linux/macOS example: